Postnuptial Agreement Lawyer in Dallas

 Drafting a Comprehensive Postnuptial Agreement

-A postnuptial agreement is a contract drafted by an attorney which states your agreements on how finances and property will be dealt with in the event of a divorce.
+A postnuptial agreement is a contract drafted by an attorney that states your agreements on how finances and property will be handled in the event of a divorce.
 It is called a postnuptial because it is created "post" (after) the marriage has begun.

 Postnups can cover a variety of issues, including: